-Initial pilot implementation of the framework and guidelines has commenced, with ongoing review.
+Implementation of the framework and guidelines has commenced, with ongoing review.

 Grants are available to support eligible organisations with pilot projects, including technical, engagement and strategic planning activities aligned to one or more stages of Victoria’s Resilient Coast framework.

-Rounds 1 grants closed on 28 April 2022 and were awarded for the following projects:
+Round 1 grants closed on 28 April 2022 and were awarded for the following projects: